Linguistic Society of America: Publications

 The LSA publishes two journals of its own, as well as publishing conference proceedings for the Annual Meeting of Phonology, the Annual Meeting of Semantics and Linguistics Theory (SALT), the Annual Meeting of the Berkeley Linguistic Society (BLS), and extended conference abstracts from its own Annual Meetings.

 The flagship journal of the LSA, Language, is ranked as one of the top journals in the field.
 The journal is almost as old as the society itself.
 First published in March 1925 and edited by George Melville Bolling, Aurelio Espinosa, and Edward Sapir, the journal published its 92nd volume in 2016 under the editorship of Gregory Carlson.
-Dr. Carlson's successor, Andries Coetzee, was elected editor of language in 2016 and assumed office in 2017 for a term of seven years.
-The journal is partially open access, allowing articles to be published open access after a year, or immediately for a fee.
+Carlson's successor, Andries Coetzee, was elected editor of language in 2016 and assumed office in 2017 for a term of seven years.
+The journal is delayed open access, allowing articles to be published open access after a year, or immediately for a fee.

 Its sister publication, Semantics and Pragmatics is fully open access.
 It was founded in 2008 as a co-journal of the eLanguage publishing platform the LSA developed, but became a full journal in its own right in 2013 with the discontinuation of eLanguage.
 The goal of the new publication was to not only publish articles, but also do so with the advances in open publishing including fast turnaround times and free and open access.

-In 2018, the LSA launched a second "sister" journal to Language, titled "Phonological Data and Analysis".
+In 2018, the LSA launched a second "sister" journal to Language, titled Phonological Data and Analysis.
 A call for submissions was issued at that time, and the first article was published in June 2019.

 The LSA publishes a series of conference proceedings, including: Semantics and Linguistic Theory (SALT), The Annual Meetings in Phonology (AMP), the Berkeley Linguistic Society (through volume 45), and Proceedings of the LSA (formerly Extended Abstracts).
 All are fully open access publications.